TechNejad/Thesis-BA-Algorithmic-Power-And-Politics-Of-AI-/README.md

 _Eötvös Loránd University, April 2022_

-This bachelor's thesis explores the role of Artificial Intelligence (AI), particularly predictive ML combined with Big Data, in shaping contemporary power dynamics and the emergence of digital authoritarianism through a new mode of Algorithmic Power.
+This thesis explores how Artificial Intelligence, particularly predictive Machine Learning, generates new modes of "Algorithmic Power" that reshape social control, amplify digital authoritarianism, and challenge traditional liberal democratic governance globally.

 ## Abstract
 Artificial Intelligence is reshaping the fundamentals of power and politics.
 This study investigates AI beyond mere technology, focusing instead on how it acts as a critical architect of social and political structures, emphasizing Michel Foucault’s theoretical insights.